UniversalDependencies/docs/_u-dep/expl-impers.md

 or intransitive.
 The clitic is formally identical with a reflexive object but it does not fill the object slot in these constructions and if the verb is transitive, its real object still occurs in the clause and fills the slot.
 The reflexive clitic is not a subject either; in fact there is no subject at all, which is the defining property of impersonal constructions.
-If the verb must express agreement, it will take a default form (this depends on the language, a typical example would be 3rd person singular).
+If the verb must express subject agreement, it will take a default form (this depends on the language, a typical example would be 3rd person singular).

 Impersonal constructions should be distinguished from reflexive passives, in which the reflexive clitic is attached as [expl:pass]().
 They are constructed for transitive verbs: The object is promoted to subject, the verb stays in its active form